 The high cliffs looking down on the Vagator Beach create a dramatic effect.
 The coconut tree near the cliff adds to the beauty of the beach.
 You have to climb down the stair to reach the beach.
 The sand is soft and the water is clean for swimming.
 Two freshwater springs fall into the sea at Vagator beach.
 There are a couple of shacks on the beach during the high season.
 This beach is not crowded like other popular beaches in North Goa even during the high season.

-Many places near the beach play trance and psychedelic music from different DJ’s from around the world during high season and it is a popular place for rave parties.
+Many places near the beach play trance and psychedelic music from different DJ’s from around the world during high season and it is a popular place for rave parties which is why it’s known as one of the beaches in Goa for foreigners!
 Vagator is popular among western tourists due to it’s laid back culture and clean beaches, and for being a party beach in Goa.

 Who liked it?
 My Simple Sojourn